- About MassCEC

 - Wind Technology Testing Center

-The Massachusetts Clean Energy Center (MassCEC) is dedicated to accelerating the success of clean energy technologies, companies and projects in the Commonwealth—while creating high-quality jobs and long-term economic growth for the people of Massachusetts.
+The Massachusetts Clean Energy Center (MassCEC) is a publicly-funded agency dedicated to accelerating the success of clean energy technologies, companies and projects in the Commonwealth—while creating high-quality jobs and long-term economic growth for the people of Massachusetts.
 Since it began operating in 2009, MassCEC has helped clean energy companies grow, supported municipal clean energy projects and invested in residential and commercial renewable energy installations creating a robust marketplace for innovative clean technology companies and service providers.

 MassCEC is the first of its kind in the United States.
 Thanks to MassCEC’s efforts in partnership with local and international clean energy companies, the investment community, research institutions, workforce development organizations, and businesses and residents, Massachusetts has installed hundreds of megawatts of wind and solar systems across the Commonwealth.
 These projects have created local jobs and local, home-grown sources of renewable energy, which protect public health and the environment.

 With economic growth in mind, MassCEC invests in early-stage clean energy companies helping them to bring ideas to the marketplace.
 MassCEC supports responsibly sited renewable energy projects and provides municipalities, homeowners and businesses with the tools needed to finance and locate renewable energy projects like wind and solar.
 MassCEC also develops programs to build a strong clean energy workforce – including a successful statewide internship program – to give the clean energy generation the skills to compete for jobs in this emerging space.

 These investments are producing results.
 The 2014 Massachusetts Clean Energy Industry Report showed an 10.5 percent increase in clean energy jobs between 2013 and 2014 - with the industry expanding by over 47 percent since 2010.